mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "If I could interject.
 The senate still believes that Liffa's mission is the only way out of this mess.
 They won't listen to an appeal."

-"This goes beyond my relationship with Liffa.
+"This goes beyond my family.
 This is about Holrag's secrets.
 All of Palinan is relying on them to lead the way, and still they keep us in the dark."

 "Holrag has a plan.
 We must play by their rules."